Floor Plan-Guided Visual Navigation Incorporating Depth and Directional Cues: Related Work

-\paragraph{Mapping-based Navigation} Mapping-based navigation, the prevailing framework, requires building an environmental map first to support subsequent planning and localization.
+Mapping-based navigation, the prevailing framework, requires building an environmental map first to support subsequent planning and localization.
 Typically, VSLAM techniques \cite{mur2015orb, mur2017orb} rely on visual observation inputs to construct sparse metric maps of the surrounding environment.
-In recent years, more researchers have integrated semantic information into map representations.
-Previous studies \cite{cha2020obj, ram2022pon, guo2024object, yu2024trajectory} extract semantic categories from observations, associate the categories with each point in the point cloud, and finally generate a semantic map via differentiable projection operations and a denoising network.
-Other approaches integrate point-level features \cite{huang2023visual}, image features \cite{pan2025planning, chen2022think, wang2023dreamwalker}, and panoramic images \cite{chaplot2020neural} into the built topological graph.
+In recent years, more works have started to integrate semantic information into map representations.
+Researchers \cite{cha2020obj, ram2022pon, guo2024object} extract semantic categories from observations, associate the categories with each point in the point cloud, and finally generate a semantic map via differentiable projection operations and a denoising network.
+Other approaches integrate point-level features \cite{huang2023visual}, image features \cite{yoo2024common, chen2022think, wang2023dreamwalker}, and panoramic images \cite{chaplot2020neural} into the built topological graph.
 VLFM \cite{yokoyama2024vlfm} iteratively constructs an occupancy map and a value map to guide the agent toward the out-of-view target object.
 However, the mapping-based method has to explore unseen areas, which tends to be time-consuming for navigation.
 Moreover, the dynamic nature of objects in indoor environments necessitates real-time updates to the constructed map, making its reuse difficult and significantly reducing efficiency.